courtneycb/developer-coding-exercise/readme.md

 You can test the API from the command line.

-To get the list of posts and their data:
+To get the list of posts:
 ```
 curl http://localhost:3000/posts-list Accept:application/json
 ```

-To get a singular post and it's data:
+To get a singular post:
 ```
 curl http://localhost:3000/post-detail/<slug> Accept:application/json
 ```